YuukiFST/YuukiFST/README.md

 ## About Me:
 Hi!
 I'm a Systems for Internet student and a self-taught learner.
-I love to read technical books like Refactoring and Design Patterns, listen to music, study English, and I am constantly learning about LLMs and watching AI content.
+I love to read technical books like Refactoring and Design Patterns, listen to music, study English, and I am constantly learning about LLMs and Agents.

 ## Talk to me about...
 - Large Language Models